 - The lender may also sue homeowners for any deficiency judgment after foreclosure proceedings are complete.

-Ultimately, when deciding between short sale or foreclosure, it’s important to consider all potential outcomes and weigh the pros and cons of each process.
+Ultimately, when deciding between a short sale or foreclosure, it’s important to consider all potential outcomes and weigh the pros and cons of each process.
 In most cases, a short sale is better than a foreclosure since it usually takes less time and results in fewer negative effects on one’s credit score.
 It’s always important to consult with a financial advisor before making any major decisions.
 Whatever path is chosen, it’s crucial to understand the potential long-term effects and make an informed decision about which one is right for you.

 Can Lenders Refuse Short Sales?

 It is possible for lenders to refuse short sales, as in any real estate transaction, the lender is not obligated to approve it.
-In most cases, lenders don’t want to be in the business of property management and so they will typically work with homeowners to approve short sales.
+In most cases, lenders don’t want to be in the business of property management so they will typically work with homeowners to approve short sales.
 It is important for homeowners to understand that although it can sometimes be difficult to get a lender to accept a short sale offer on their home, it’s worth the effort if they are unable to keep up with monthly mortgage payments.

 The major factor determining whether a lender will accept or reject an offer on a short sale is its own internal guidelines.
 Each lender has different criteria, which can be based upon factors such as how many months behind the homeowner is on their loan payments or how much equity (or lack thereof) exists in the property.